Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 Don't Ignore Multi-Drain Gurgling

-If more than one drain is gurgling at the same time — especially with slow drainage or sewage odors — this points to a main sewer line blockage.
+If more than one drain is gurgling at the same time, especially with slow drainage or sewage odors, this points to a main sewer line blockage.
 Left unaddressed, this can result in raw sewage backing up into your home.
 Call a licensed plumber right away.

 DIY fix: Start with a plunger to dislodge partial clogs and release trapped air.
 For sink drains, clean out the P-trap by placing a bucket underneath, unscrewing the trap, and clearing any debris.
 If the gurgling continues, flush your roof vent pipe with a garden hose to clear any blockages from above.
+Avoiding common plumbing mistakes homeowners make (like pouring grease down the drain or overusing chemical cleaners) will also help keep drains flowing quietly.

-Whistling or Squealing — Pressure or Valve Problems
+Whistling or Squealing (Pressure or Valve Problems)

 A high-pitched whistle or squeal coming from your pipes or a fixture is almost always a pressure or valve issue.